-This document includes EN ISO $9001:2015^2$ quality management system requirements and specifies additional aviation, space and defence industry requirements, definitions and notes.
+This document includes EN ISO $9001:2015^2$ quality management system requirements and specifies additional civil and military aviation maintenance and continuing airworthiness industry requirements, definitions and notes.

 It is emphasized that the requirements specified in this document are complementary (not alternative) to customer and applicable statutory and regulatory requirements.